AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     The movies list will then be able to be processed into the Cosmos DB database.

+1. Add the Cosmos DB Interop

+    Create a folder called `CosmosDB` and add a file `CosmosDBInterop.cs` to it.

+    Add the following code for the interop:

+    ```cs
+    using Azure.Storage.Blobs;
+    using Microsoft.Azure.Cosmos;
+    using System;
+    using System.Collections.Generic;
+    using System.Linq;
+    using System.Text;
+    using System.Threading.Tasks;

+    namespace DataProcessingFunctions.CosmosDB
+    {
+        public class CosmosDBInterop
+        {
+            private readonly string _connectionString;
+            public CosmosDBInterop(string cnstr) {
+                _connectionString = cnstr;
+            }

+            public async Task<bool> UpsertMovie(string dbName, string containerName, MovieToWatch m)
+            {
+                using (CosmosClient client = new CosmosClient(_connectionString))
+                {
+                    var db = client.GetDatabase(dbName);
+                    var container = db.GetContainer(containerName);

+                    var movieDoc = await container.UpsertItemAsync(m);

+                    return movieDoc != null;
+                }
+            }
+        }
+    }
+    ```

+    Note that this is very simple code and not at all complete.
+One thing you would want to do is ensure you aren't just upserting new items because if the item exists by title you would get the document and use it's id, not the new Guid.
+For this training, just getting the initial upsert working is considered a success.

 1. Get the parsed data into Comsos DB

-    For this next code, you'll put the code into Cosmos DB.
-Start by creating a method to upsert each movie into the correct container:
+    For this next code, you'll put the movie into Cosmos DB.
+Start by creating a method to upsert each movie into the correct container.
+In this method, note that a new object called `MovieToWatch` is used, because you must pass a string `id` to the cosmos db on create/upsert:

     ```cs
+    /// <summary>
+    /// Process Movies to watch
+    /// </summary>
+    /// <param name="movies">The movies to upsert into Cosmos</param>
+    /// <param name="log">The Logger object</param>
+    private static async Task ProcessMoviesToWatch(List<Movie> movies, ILogger log)
+    {
+        var cnstr = Environment.GetEnvironmentVariable("CosmosMoviesDBConnection");
+        var cdi = new CosmosDBInterop(cnstr);

+        //database
+        var dbName = Environment.GetEnvironmentVariable("CosmosMoviesDatabaseName");

+        //cosmosMoviesToWatchContainer
+        var containerName = Environment.GetEnvironmentVariable("cosmosMoviesToWatchContainer");

+        foreach (var m in movies)
+        {
+            var movieToWatch = new MovieToWatch()
+            {
+                MovieId = m.Id,
+                Rating = m.Rating,
+                Review = m.Review,
+                Title = m.Title,
+                Year = m.Year,
+                id = Guid.NewGuid().ToString()
+            };
+            var success = await cdi.UpsertMovie(dbName, containerName, movieToWatch);
+            string message = success ? $"Movie {m.Title} was upserted into CosmosDB {dbName}.{containerName}"
+                                        : $"Movie {m.Title} could not be added to the database";

+            log.LogInformation(message);
+        }
+    }
     ```

     Finish this operation by making a call to the method to process all the movies